Dry Rubbed Ribs with Vinegar-Mustard Glaze

 Instructions

 Remove the silver skin from the back of the ribs.
-Mix all rub ingredients.
-Generously coat both sides of the ribs and let sit at room temperature for 30–60 minutes.
+Mix all rub ingredients and generously coat both sides of the ribs.
+Let rest at room temperature for 30–60 minutes.

-For juicier ribs: Wrap in foil with a small splash of apple cider vinegar and cook for 2 more hours.
-Or skip this step for a firmer bark.
+After 3 hours, wrap ribs in foil with a splash of apple cider vinegar.
+Return to grill and cook for 2 more hours.
+Skip this step if you prefer a firmer bark.

 Mix mop sauce ingredients and warm slightly.
-During the final hour (Hour 5 or 6), unwrap ribs (if wrapped), and begin brushing mop sauce every 15–20 minutes.
-Let it tack up and deepen in color.
+During the final hour (Hour 5 or 6), unwrap ribs (if wrapped).
+Brush with mop sauce every 15–20 minutes, allowing it to tack up and deepen in color.

 Remove the silver skin from the back of the ribs.